You can request that a debt collector verify the amount and validity of a debt they claim is owed by you.

 What happens if a debt collector does not respond

-A debt collector may not respond to a debt validation request.
+A debt collector may not respond to a timely debt validation request.
 If this happens the debt collector must cease all collection activities until the debt is validated.
 In some cases, they may choose to delete the collection account from your credit reports.
 But keep in mind the credit bureaus are not subject to the debt validation provisions of FDCPA 809, and lack of validation is not basis for deletion from the credit bureaus.

 If you do not hear from the debt collector and the account remains on your credit reports there are a few actions you can take.
 First, make a complaint to the Consumer Financial Protection Bureau for noncompliance and let them know you want the debt deleted from your credit reports as the final resolution.
 Second, make a complaint to the Better Business Bureau requesting a deletion of the account due to noncompliance of the Section 809 of the Fair Debt Collection Practices Act.
 Third, make a complaint to your State’s Attorney General.